kct2020/hive-astro-loader/README.md

 2. Change `hiveBlogLoader` to return permlink and renderedContent
 3. See if other changes needed for Shrewdies.com

+## 250807 codespace-test

+It's late!
+So I'm short-cutting this and keeping the `dist` in the repo.
+For now!

 ## 250807 remove-husky

 Still struggling with straightforward deploy of main repo.
 So now removed scripts apart from build.